squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 #### `resinator`'s behavior

 `resinator` does not currently handle this very well.
-There's some support for [handling `U+00A0` (No-Break Space)](https://github.com/squeek502/resinator/blob/a2a8f61fbdabdc2339a3a36ab1ce44b73e682177/src/lex.zig#L286-L291) at the start of a line in the tokenizer due to a previously incomplete understanding of this bug/quirk, but I'm currently in the process of considering how this would best be handled.
+There's some support for [handling `U+00A0` (No-Break Space)](https://github.com/squeek502/resinator/blob/a2a8f61fbdabdc2339a3a36ab1ce44b73e682177/src/lex.zig#L286-L291) at the start of a line in the tokenizer due to a previously incomplete understanding of this bug/quirk, but I'm currently in the process of considering how this should best be handled.

 TODO: Update if resinator handles this differently